 - familiarise yourself with a range of teaching techniques and cues that you can employ when teaching groups or 1:1s

 - gain valuable ‘real life’ teaching experience by working with our supervising teachers – an opportunity that is unique to Body Control Pilates students – and in our student workshops.

 - work with a large number of tutors and supervising teachers and build important contacts to help you when you begin to teach

 - study anatomy in the context of Pilates exercises

 A course will typically have a maximum of 12 students (this may vary for operational reasons).
-The period of time between a student starting the matwork course and gaining Certification is open-ended (maximum time period for completion is two years though exceptions can be granted).
+The period of time between a student starting the matwork course and gaining Certification is open-ended (maximum time period for completion is nominally two years, though exceptions can be granted).
 A student is ‘signed off’ and receives certification once they have successfully completed all elements of the course.

 The key elements of the Body Control Pilates matwork course are:

 Our matwork course curriculum is broken down into 13 tuition modules covering topics on both a theoretical and practical basis, along with anatomy as relevant.
 These are:

 - Introductions and Course Structure.
 Review of Movement.
 The Eight Principles of Body Control Pilates.